tl-brcm/hashicorp-sm/README.md

 Fetches the new policy store password from HashiCorp Vault and applies it to the policy store configuration.
 This script facilitates the secure and automated management of policy store passwords.

 Open the script to modify the variable based on your need, e.g. siteminder url, username, password, udo name, udo user and password etc.

+Make sure the policy store admin user in your registry is the same as the one from the password vault.

 NOTE: Run this script before the start up of policy server.